Drug Distributor Accreditation Criteria

 - Ensure that the disposition of prescription drugs sent for destruction is documented and proof of destruction, such as a certificate of destruction, is received and maintained by the wholesale distributor for inventory accountability, except when transferring drugs to the manufacturer of that product or to a reverse distributor at the direction of the manufacturer of that product.

-- Ensure that when any drug or device whose immediate or sealed outer or secondary containers or labeling are adulterated, misbranded, counterfeited, or suspected of being counterfeit, it shall be quarantined and physically separated from other drugs or devices until it is returned to either the manufacturer or wholesale distributor from which it was acquired or destroyed.
-Any prescription drug considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.
-When the immediate or sealed outer or secondary containers or labeling of any drug or device are adulterated, misbranded, counterfeited, or suspected of being counterfeit, notice of the adulteration, misbranding, counterfeiting, or suspected counterfeiting shall be provided to the board of pharmacy or appropriate state regulatory agency, FDA, and the manufacturer or wholesale distributor from which it was acquired within three (3) business days, or as otherwise required by law.
+- Ensure that when any drug or device whose immediate or sealed outer or secondary containers or labeling are adulterated, misbranded, tampered, counterfeited, or suspected of being counterfeit, it shall be quarantined and physically separated from other drugs or devices until it is returned to either the manufacturer or wholesale distributor from which it was acquired or destroyed.
+Any prescription drug product considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.
+When the immediate or sealed outer or secondary containers or labeling of any drug or device are adulterated, misbranded, tampered, counterfeited, or suspected of being counterfeit, notice of said conditions shall be provided to the board of pharmacy or appropriate state regulatory agency, the appropriate federal regulatory agency, eg, Food and Drug Administration or Drug Enforcement Administration (if a controlled substance), and the manufacturer or wholesale distributor from which it was acquired within three business days, or as otherwise required by law.

-- Ensure that when any drug or device that has been opened or used, but is not adulterated, misbranded, counterfeited, or suspected of being counterfeit, it shall be identified as such, and shall be quarantined and physically separated from other drugs or devices until it is returned to the manufacturer or wholesale distributor from which acquired or it is destroyed.
-Any prescription drug considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.
+- Ensure that when any drug or device that has been opened or used, but is not adulterated, misbranded, tampered, counterfeited, or suspected of being counterfeit, it shall be identified as such, and shall be quarantined and physically separated from other drugs or devices until it is returned to the manufacturer or wholesale distributor from which acquired or it is destroyed.
+Any prescription drug product considered to be a suspect or illegitimate product shall be processed and handled in accordance with federal law, including quarantine, notice, sampling, records, release, and disposition.

 Policies and Procedures